realbig/plugin_framework/README.md

 It is then recommended to get the latest version of phpunit.phar to add to the repo for function reference.

-Then you need to configure your external libraries for WordPress and the WordPress WP_UnitTestCase;
+Then you need to configure your external libraries for WordPress and the WordPress WP_UnitTestCase.

+Also, edit the above Build Status stamp from `/realbig/plugin_framework` to wherever your repo is.